-“Conventional breeding” will remain as a very important tool, but it will be increasingly informed by detailed knowledge of the underlying genes involved as genetic sequencing costs drop and as the knowledgebase grows concerning genes (genomics) and gene function (proteomics, metabolomics).
+“Conventional breeding” will remain as an essential tool, but it will be increasingly informed by detailed knowledge of the underlying genes involved as genetic sequencing costs drop and as the knowledge base grows concerning genes (genomics) and gene function (proteomics, metabolomics).

-Not only will these tools further increase the precision and intentionality of genetic changes, they will likely make the research much less costly and thus available to small companies and/or academic labs.
-Exactly how this will interact with regulatory processes is an unknown at this stage.
+Not only will these tools further increase the precision and intentionality of genetic changes, but they will also likely make the research much less costly and thus available to small companies and/or academic labs.
+Exactly how this will interact with regulatory processes is unknown at this stage.

 *Synthetic Biology is: